Johnny Galecki Reportedly Excited About ‘Big Bang Theory’ Ending, Wants To Return To ‘The Conners’

 The insider goes on to reveal that Galecki thinks of his time on Roseanne fondly, and considers the cast members part of his family.

 “He always has a part of his character David Healy in him at all times and he only has a great time on that set.
-Its an important part of his life that he will be happy to continue on his own pace.
+It’s an important part of his life that he will be happy to continue on his own pace.
 All they have to do is ask and he will be there,” the source dished.

 As for the end of The Big Bang Theory, it seems that Galecki, Kaley Cuoco, and the rest of the cast were on board for Season 13, but Jim Parsons, who plays the role of Sheldon Cooper on the series, outright revealed that he was done with the comedy, claiming he wanted to move on to other projects.